 An Easy-to-Navigate Webpage

 Our easy-to-use platform provides a complete fundraising campaign management experience.
 Sell event tickets, custom printed products, and raffles on a streamlined checkout page.
 With crowdfunding campaigns, event planners can customize the software for individuals and teams using personal fundraising pages.
 Securely register or import event participants and process donations and pledges for peer to peer and Athon campaigns, allowing your organization to raise more money than ever.

 Make your schedule clear by creating and publishing a campaign timeline on your fundraising site.
 Post it on social media, your website, and any other communication platforms you are using.

-Back-up plans are essential for any fundraising event, especially in our uncertain times.
+Back-up plans are essential for any fundraising event, especially in uncertain times.
 Make sure you have plans B, C, and D – just in case you need them.
-Offer virtual and hybrid fundraising options so that your supporters won’t miss out, in case an in-person event is canceled or for those who just don’t feel comfortable participating in person.
+Offer virtual and hybrid fundraising options so that your supporters won’t miss out, in case an in-person event is canceled or for those who don’t feel comfortable participating in person.

 Recruit Great Event Sponsors

 Corporate or community sponsors are critical in most successful special event fundraisers.
 These corporations and local businesses help increase an event’s success by promoting it to their employees and customers via social media, which is helpful when it is time to attract the attention of local media and recruit participants and volunteers.
 But, most importantly, sponsors create a financial backbone by helping to offset event costs.